thlorenz/readline-vim/README.md

 });
 ```

-## Forcing the Readline into Modes
+## Forcing the Readline into a Mode

 You can cause the `readline` to change to a particular mode and pass a `Boolean` to indicate if that mode change should
 be kept a secret (i.e. no event is emitted).